ibm-cloud-docs/dns-svcs/faq.md

 {: faq}

 The noted DNS queries per second per availability zone rate [limit](/docs/dns-svcs?topic=dns-svcs-about-dns-services#limits) is currently the typical amount when using {{site.data.keyword.dns_short}} resolvers from a VPC.
 Depending on how traffic is actually routed, what protocols the queries use, and other factors, the actual rate limit might vary around this number.
 After a DNS query rate exceeds this rate limit, {{site.data.keyword.dns_short}} resolvers no longer respond to the excess DNS queries.

+## Why is my custom resolver request and response count so low?
+{: #why-custom-resolver-request-response-count-low}

+DNS Services platform metrics counts DNS queries to custom resolvers in two ways: DNS requests, and cache hits and misses.
+When a DNS query is first received by the custom resolver location it counts that query towards the DNS requests total.
+Subsequent queries made before the TTL is reached are counted towards the cache hits and misses total.
+For example if 100 queries are made in rapid succession for a given domain, the DNS requests count would be 1 and the cache hits count would be at 99.

+If you want view the total request count you can do one of the following:
+* Combine the DNS requests and cache hits
+* Combine the cache hits and misses
+* View the cache requests metric

+## Why is my custom resolver metrics showing a `.` instead of my requested zone name?
+{: #why-custom-resolver-metrics-show-period}

+The custom resolver metric only shows the zone name for queries that are made for zones that have forwarding rules established.
+Queries for any other zones result in a zone name of `.`